primefaces/primefaces/primefaces/src/main/type-definitions/README.md

 * Other settings such as the package name etc. are taken form the file `src/main/type-definitions/package.json`.
 * The `LICENSE` and `src/main/type-definitions/NPM.md` are included as well.
+* You can also specify an OTP token for 2 factor authentication via the flag `-Dnpm.otp=...`.

 To manually publish the current type declarations to npm, run (this uses the major and minor version form the `pom.xml`)

 ```bash
 # Update JSDocs in docs/ directory